 - 2. Divide dough in half.
 Turn each half onto a lightly floured surface; roll to 1/2-in. thickness.
 Cut with a 2-3/4-in. doughnut cutter.

 - 3. In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry doughnuts, a few at a time, until golden brown on both sides.
 Drain on paper towels.

-- 4. In a small bowl, combine glaze ingredients until smooth; drizzle over warm doughnuts.
+- 4. In a small bowl, mix glaze ingredients until smooth.
+Drizzle over warm doughnuts.
 Yield: about 4 dozen.